Try our My Aussie app

 For Home Ultrafast customers:

-We currently do not have any data on typical evening speeds, as soon as we do, we will update our FAQ with that information.
 There are a few factors that can impact users on fast speed plans.

 For FTTN and FTTB customers there is a theoretical maximum speed known as your speed potential.
 This is determined by several factors as outlined below: